Allensbach Volunteer Listed by thegentlemen Ransomware Group

 Why This Matters for You and Your Family

 When a local volunteer organization like a fire brigade is hit, ordinary families lose control of information that was never meant to be public.
 Your name, address, phone number, or email tied to volunteer records can be combined with data from other breaches to build a profile an attacker can exploit.
 Children and teenagers in youth wings or fire-safety programs are especially exposed because their details often sit alongside parent contact information.
 Once that combination exists, it can lead to targeted phishing, identity theft, or harassment that reaches your home.
-Even though this breach involves a German volunteer group, the internet makes the leaked material accessible worldwide.
+Even though this claimed breach involves a German volunteer group, the internet makes the leaked material accessible worldwide.

 The Doxxing and Identity-Chain Implications